Connor2hd/SafetyInspection/README.md

 # NiagaraSafety
 This project was created by myself for a class at the Computer Programmer Analyst program at Niagara College.
 This was the final project in year two and mostly focused on building upon C# and Asp.Net skills we learned in class the following semester.
-The project is hosted using Azure App Service and can be accessed here.  http://safetyinspection.azurewebsites.net/Homepage

 The web application allows a user to create, edit and delete safety inspections.
 The inspections take a variety of information and store it in a database.
 There is quite a variety of information that can be manipulated.